NCSABrownDog/bd.r/README.md

 * Brown Dog R Library (BD-R) consists of 4 files:
  	* bd.r - It contains all Brown Dog service related methods
-	* config.r - provide your BD user name and password.
-Also provide dap specific username:password which in future will not be needed.
+	* config.r - Provid your BD user name and password in this file.
-	* key.r - If you already have a key for your application, provide it here.
-Otherwise use method browndog.getKey() to get one.
+	* key.r - Provide your Brown Dog access key and token in this file.
+If you do not have one, use browndog.getKey(), browndog.getToken to obtain and use browndog.saveKeyToken() to save.
+See the complete method definition in bd.r and usage in examples_bdlib.r
- 	* examples.bdlib.r - provide some examples as how to use BD-R
+ 	* examples_bdlib.r - provide some examples usage as how to use BD-R
 * 	Note that you need to use ```source("/path/to/bd.r")``` to use BD-R
-* 	Also set the path for config.r and key.r in bd.r
+* 	Also set the path for config.r, key.r, and index file in bd.r
 * 	getKeys and getToken method take complete URL as input while other methods take the host URL without protocol specified, i.e., http ot https.